-Provides: doc.
-Mgr.
-Soňa Šnircová, PhD., prof. Dr. Vesna Lopičič, Mgr.
-Eva Simková
+Provides: prof. Dr. Vesna Lopičič, Mgr.
+Eva Simková, Mgr.
+Zuzana Buráková, PhD., Mgr.
+Petra Filipová, PhD.

 Course name: Analysis of the Mass Media Discourse

 MMINm/15

 Preparation, active participation 40 %:

 Every student MUST have their own copies of the materials, their own written preparation and be prepared to discuss them.
 Otherwise they will be considered absent.
 Each student is expected to read articles provided by the lecturer and contribute actively to seminar discussion and analysis by presenting information, ideas and comments.